iPhone Charging Port Not Working? Here’s How To Fix it!

 • Try to clean out your charging port at least twice a month with a can of compressed air or a small brush.
 This will help remove any dust or lint that could build up and cause problems.

-• Please do not use your iPhone while it is charging.
-This can put stress on the charging port and cause damage over time.
+• Do not use your iPhone while it is charging.
+This can put stress on the battery and cause damage over time.

 • Be careful not to bend or damage the charging cable when you are using it.
 Try to avoid putting stress on the connectors and always unplug it carefully.